REAL radios glow without smoke.

 Place the bandswitch in 28.5Mhz position and hook the CRO to V3, pin-2 (6CB6 Cathode).
 Adjust L202 for Maximum signal.
 Now connect the counter to the same spot (V3 pin-2) and adjust TC204 for 43.0Mhz.
 Select 7Mhz and adjust TC201 for 11.0Mhz.
 Select 21Mhz and adjust TC202 for 35.5Mhz.
 If you have the optional crystals fitted for 10M band, select 28Mhz and adjust TC203 for 42.5Mhz, then 29.0, adjusting TC205 for 43.5 and 29.5, TC206 for 44.0Mhz.
 You may have to give L202 a slight tweak to get the best signal across all frequency settings, but it shouldn't need that much tweaking.

 The output of the VFO is 5 -> 5.5Mhz aligning with 0-500 on the RED scale.
 Hook a counter onto the output at the filter board and make sure the heterodyne oscillator is off by selecting 20M band.
 Adjust TC401 for correct frequency.
 There is a piston type trimmer on the VFO also, but this is for the temperature compensation, so only adjust this if the VFO drifts as it heats up.
 If this is tweaked, TC401 will require adjustment also to put it back on frequency.
 The VFO should only be adjusted if all covers are in place as this will affect the stray capacitances and hence the operating frequency.
 Check the tracking with the dial and if this requires adjustment, the rear rotor plate is slotted into chunks and these will require CAREFUL bending to get it linear.
-TAKE YOUR TIME as over-tweaking gets frustrating.
-Hook the CRO onto pin-1 of V3 (6CB6 Grid-1) and make sure the VFO injection is >0.5v when swept end to end of VFO travel.
+TAKE YOUR TIME as over-tweaking gets frustrating and can lead to damage!.
+Hook the CRO onto pin-1 of V3 (6CB6 Grid-1) with a x10 probe and make sure the VFO injection is >0.5v when swept end to end of VFO travel.

 A few words need to be said here about the alignment of the radio.
 If yours is a bit off or, as mine was, butchered by the previous owner it will need some attention.
 This is not a task to be taken lightly..
 If you think that all it needs is a quick tweak, you could have a win but most likely you'll either kill the lot or knock something else out of whack.
 Take your time and proceed methodically step by step with some accurate test gear, and she'll come good for you.
 If you read the manual about alignment, it's vague and misses a few bits out..
 WARNING - BIG VOLTAGES BURN LITTLE FINGERS!
 Keep the mits well clear of the circuitry whilst on, especially the PA cage.
 Remove the link in the accessory socket to kill the finals heater to avoid big RF voltages.
 Fit the PA cage top cover to complete shielding and guard the HV, then...... continue.....
 Make sure you have good tubes throughout and if anything seems too far out or at the extremes of adjustment, power-off and measure all the resistors in the area.
 I found a lot of them well outside the 10% tolerance figure and have replaced almost 1/2 of the resistors in the set!
 All looks good... then start with the 9v regulator (follow the book) before moving on.....